sulu/sulu-docs/book/extend-admin.rst

 Extend Admin UI
 ===============

-The final section of the book has a deeper look at how to introduce your own navigation items, lists, forms and field types.
+The final section of the book has a deeper look at how to integrate your own entities and views into the Sulu administration interface.
+This includes introducing new navigation items, as well as configuring new list and form views.
 All of the listed things can be done without writing a single line of JS, if your APIs follow some rules and you do not have very special requirements on the lists and forms.
-Sulu comes with a quite some components, that can already cover a lot of different use cases.
+Sulu comes with a various components, that can already cover a lot of different use cases.
 Once you have reached the limits of their possibilities, the system allows you to hook into different extension points using JS.